turgu1/esp32-oberon-compiler/README.md

 ### ESP32 Oberon Compiler and run-time

-For now, there is a simple Makefile in the main folder that will automate the creation of the Oberon compiler executable.
-To build, simply use the command `make` to compile it.
-The result will be the executable file named `Oberon` in the main folder.
+For now, there is a simple Makefile in the main folder that will automate the creation of the Oberon compiler and additional executables.
+To build, simply use the command `make` to compile them, then `make install` to install them.
+The result will be the executable files named `OberonESP32`, `OIOrderESP32` and `ORToolESP32` in the installation folder.
+By default, the files will be installed in folder /usr/local/bin.
+Information about the use of these application can be found in the [User's guide](./doc/Users Guide.md).

 The runtime environment is located in the `lib/` sub-folder.
 It must also be built after the compiler.
 Simply change current folder to `lib/` and then use the command `make`.
+Again, to install, `make install`.
+By default, the library named liboberonesp32.a will be installed in folder /usr/local/lib/OberonESP32.
+Definition files (with extension `.smb`) for all oberon modules that are part of the library will also be copied to that folder.

 You can then create your own program.
-The folder `Test` and `Trial` contains two programs with appropriate makefiles to automate the built and the transmission of the application to a connected ESP32 board through USB.
-The `Makefile` present in these folders would give some lignts on how to organise your own program.
+The folder `Template`, `Test` and `Trial` contain programs with appropriate makefiles to automate the built and the transmission of the application to a connected ESP32 board through USB.
+The `Makefile` and `CMakeFiles.txt` present in these folders would give some lignts on how to organise your own program.
+(Some documentation remains to be supplied on the way to use the ESP-IDF framework)

 As stated, this is still under eavy development and is regularly being updated (like several times a day).
 There is still some bugs presents and many modules to control the ESP32 hardware interfaces remains to be added.

-The `compiler-test-suite/` is currently being constructed and is still not ready.
-The aim is to get all the programs there to be compiled and run in sequence on an ESP32 board.
-When completed, I would then declare the compiler ready...
+Testing the compiler is done through the use of:

+- modules in folder `patterns` that are compiled and checked by hand to verify that the generated code is correct,
+- the application located in folder `Test` that is compiled, linked and uploaded to a working ESP32 development board for execution, and
+- a suite of compiled modules located in folder `compiler-test-suite/` that are used to verify the overall capability of the compiler.

 Guy